 Visit the Château d’Annecy, a castle that now hosts an art exhibit.
 Or see the Palais de l’Isle, which is now an art & history museum.

 My favorite activity in a historic town like Annecy is just to stroll around the canals, taking in the beauty of the town, stopping at an ice cream stand, browsing around the shops and sitting at a cafe or two for a coffee or cocktail.
+It’s very much a foodie destination, for those who like to discover new products and try new foods.

 Where to Stay in Annecy